shimaore/astonishing-competition/middleware/log-rated.coffee.md

         plans_db = new PouchDB @cfg.aggregation.plans
       else
         debug 'Missing cfg.aggregation.plans'

-* cfg.period_of (function) convert a timestamp into a billing period.
-Default: 'YYYY-MM' monthly period based on timestamp as UTC.

-      @cfg.period_of ?= (stamp,timezone = 'UTC') ->
-        moment
-        .tz stamp, timezone
-        .format 'YYYY-MM'

 * cfg.period_for (function, optional) maps a rated.client or rated.carrier into a period.
 Default: use cfg.period_of on the connection timestamp and timezone.